-The tv series, The Five Juanas is rated TV-MA for Strong Sexual Content, Nudity, and Language.
-The plot revolving around five women from different places having the same name is not an ideal watch with family because there are sexual acts and graphic scenes of sexual harassment, which is not ideal for people under vale18.
+The 18+ series, The Five Juanas, is rated TV-MA for strong sexual content, nudity, and language.
+The plot revolving around five women from different places having the same name is not an ideal watch with family because there are acts and graphic scenes of sexual harassment, which is not ideal for people under vale18.

 18+ Series: Bonding

-Raunchy and irrelevant, this quirky series is a dark comedy that highlights intense sexual fantasy scenes, including bondage.
-There’s a lot of drinking, vaping, cuss words, drugs, and marijuana use which are not ideal for watching with your family.
+This quirky 18+ series is a dark comedy that highlights intense sexual fantasy scenes.
+Many scenes involve drinking, vaping, cuss words, drugs, and marijuana, which are not ideal for watching with your family.

 18+ Series: Newness

-There is a lot of explicit sexual intercourse in this series, including moaning and nudity.
-There are instances of drinking, which might make it awkward with your family, including parts where the main characters argue intensely.
+This 18+ series has a lot of sexual lovemaking, including moaning and nudity.
+There are instances of drinking and smoking, which might make it awkward with your family, including parts where the main characters argue intensely.

 18+ Series: Sex education